Axway/terraform-tutorial/07 - Servers Configuration - Part II/README.md

 This time we use separate script files.
 Which allow to make the terraform code cleaner

+In variables.tf replace 1.1.1.1 with your public IP address

 Check differences with previous lesson

 Deploy